Lanner, Cornwall: Music

 The village is well known for the "Lanner and District Silver Band" which is among the more prominent of the brass bands in Cornwall.
 The American countertenor Richard Jose was born in Lanner in 1862 and emigrated to the United States in 1876.
 Electronic musician Richard D. James (known as Aphex Twin) grew up in Lanner.

 Sport

 Lanner RFU are a rugby union club, founded in 2014.
 They won promotion in their first season in league rugby and in 2016 came first in Cornwall 1 to win promotion to Tribute Cornwall/Devon.
 They then moved to Mt Ambrose and folded shortly after.

 Unfortunately, the majority of the Villages Sports teams have now disbanded or moved elsewhere.
 The local village football team, Lanner AFC, which was reformed in 1981 is currently playing in the Trelawny League in West Cornwall and playing their home games on the former Tresavean mine site.

+Cornish wrestling

+There have been Cornish wrestling tournaments held in Lanner throughout the last 200 years.
+Tournaments have been held at the Commercial Inn and at Clovermead Field.
+Tit Wills, originally from Lanner was the middleweight Cornish wrestling champion of South Africa in 1906.